/

 Phishing 2FA codes

-The attack begins when the phishing URL is distributed to target users using different ways to divert the target to a fake login page for the desired service (In our case Google).
+The attack begins when the phishing URL is distributed to target users using different ways to divert the target to a fake login page for the desired service (in our case, Google).

-If the target is of high value, the hacker generally creates an online persona of the person to whom the victim is familiar with, in order to gain their trust and later use more sophisticated phishing emails that appear to be “invites” to edit documents on Google Drive or participating in Google Hangout calls.
+If the target is of high value, the hacker generally creates an online persona of the person to whom the victim is familiar in order to gain their trust and later use more sophisticated phishing emails that appear to be “invites” to edit documents on Google Drive or participate in Google Hangout calls.

-As you can see above, the target opens the unknown link in the web browser which looks identical to that of Google’s login page.
+As you can see above, the target opens the unknown link in the web browser, which looks identical to that of Google’s login page.

-This automatically triggers Google’s real 2FA protection and an SMS containing 2FA codes sent to the target users registered mobile number.
-As this is genuinely from Google, there will be no cause for suspicion by the target who then enters this genuine 2FA code into the fake page which is captured by the hacker.
+This automatically triggers Google’s real 2FA protection and an SMS containing 2FA codes sent to the target user’s registered mobile number.
+As this is genuinely from Google, there will be no cause for suspicion by the target, who then enters this genuine 2FA code into the fake page, which is captured by the hacker.

-Now, the hacker is left with a 30-second window to enter this 2FA code into the real login page of Google before it is replaced by a new code. i.e the attacker must carry out this hack in real-time.
+Now, the hacker is left with a 30-second window to enter this 2FA code into the real login page of Google before it is replaced by a new code. i.e., the attacker must carry out this hack in real-time.

 The hacking process doesn’t stop here.